 How do Slot Canyons Form?

-Most slot canyons start as minute, low-cut undulations in the topsoil, eventually becoming a serene creek or periodic path for run-off.
+Most slot canyons start as subtle, low-cut undulations in the topsoil, eventually becoming a serene creek or periodic path for run-off.

 Over time, these ankle-deep waterways continually become subject to the wrath of much greater natural forces, often in the form of runoff that has gained momentum from storms miles away.

-The rapid onset of frothing water full of rocks, sand, and debris carve, chisel, and smooth canyon walls and downcut their floors, deepening a trench by fractions of an inch after every spring melt or late summer thunderhead.
+The rapid onset of frothing water full of rocks, sand, and debris carve, chisel, and smooth canyon walls and carve down their floors, deepening a trench by fractions of an inch after every spring melt or late summer thunderhead.